-Methods that provide dynamic physiological information about brain function / activity.
+Methods that provide dynamic physiological information about brain function/activity.
 Functional imaging techniques allow scientists to measure the contributions of various structures to specific psychological processes (e.g., attention, working memory, etc.).
 Commonly obtained while participants complete ‘tasks’, functional images offer insight to the brain regions that are activated, or recruited, to perform a given task.
-Atypical brain function in patient populations can include reduced neural activation or a different pattern of brain activation, when compared to healthy control populations.
+Atypical brain function in patient populations can include reduced neural activation or a different pattern of brain activation as compared to healthy control populations.

 - Functional Magnetic Resonance Imaging (fMRI)